 In the world of the Internet, memes and false information, there’s no amount of myths and lies about paying child support on the Internet.
-While the web has made it easier to discover your own truths without paying an arm and a leg for legal advice or the questionable information from experts.
+While the web has made it easier to discover your own truths without paying a lot for legal advice.
 But there are, of course, hard truths – and it is nowhere more evident than in the child support process.

 In order to save you time, money, and headaches, here are the 5 truths about child support.

 - You Have to Pay: Yes, we do understand that there will be extenuating circumstances.
 A loss of a job, health, bankruptcy, all come to mind.
 But if the court makes you legally responsible to pay child support, you will have to fulfill on the obligation.
 If you miss payments, you still owe the money, even in extenuating circumstances.
 The amounts may vary, but not the obligation.
 And if you fail to pay routinely, there are any number of fines, penalties and even jail sentences that can be levied against you.
 This is why it’s important to get on a system that automates payments easily and with little hassle.
 SupportPay is the first automated child support platform, and helps you with all your child support financial needs.